abepolk/Twitter-Project/README.md

 ## Assignment of emoji scores

-The analysis of the tweets was performed in the Jupyter notebook "Tweet analysis.ipynb"
+The analysis of the tweets was performed in the Jupyter notebook "Tweet analysis.ipynb."
 The tweets first were downloaded from mLab.
 Tweets were then checked for emojis, and each emoji in each tweet was given a score based on the positive or negative sentiment of the emoji as defined in the emoji sentiment dictionary.
 Tweets without emojis were dropped.
 For each tweet, the emoji with the score with the highest absolute value was chosen as the overall score for that tweet.
 In other words, the most positive or most negative score was chosen, whichever sentiment was stronger.

 ## Tweet preprocessing and tokenizing